4th Avenue Lounge

 Conversation is paramount in this plush pocket of comfort, and even the name reads like the sort of easy direction you’d get from a pal.
 Lamar is the fourth street down from State Street; the lounge sits right at the corner of Lamar at Pearl.

 The hybrid cocktail lounge mixes fine dining, lounge, and bar, all together in one spot.
-That ambiance is the primary draw, Powell says.
-In a city where people are more accustomed to white tablecloth fine dining or a full-out club/bar, “we intertwine both.”
+That ambiance is the primary draw in a city where people are more accustomed to white tablecloth fine dining or a full-out club/bar.

 Top Shelf Food & Drink